matheussacardoso/ANTIGOLPE/README.md

 # ANTIGOLPE
-What's?
+# What's?
 It's a full-stack project that my website analyse malicious links with the API of VirusTotal.

+Front-End: Html and Css

+Back-End: Python

+Design: Photoshop

-What is my purpose to do this project?
+# What is my purpose to do this project?
+- Firstly, I want to apply my knowledge in a real project that can be used for anyone

-So i'm interesting in study and develop this website to learn about:
+- Finally, I'm interesting in study and develop this website to learn about:
 1. API
 2. Python and Flask
 3. Html and CSS
 4. Web Hosting
 5. Photoshop

-Documentation of the API VirusTotal
+# Documentation of the API VirusTotal

 https://developers.virustotal.com/reference#url-report